-The District's total OPEB liability of \$146,902,728 was measured as of June 30, 2017, and was determined by an actuarial valuation as of July 1, 2016 with update procedures used to roll forward the actuarial accrued liability to June 30, 2017.
+The District's total OPEB liability of \$123,312,743 was measured as of June 30, 2018, and was determined by an actuarial valuation as of July 1, 2019 with update procedures used to roll forward the actuarial accrued liability to June 30, 2020.

-Actuarial Assumptions and Other Inputs - The total OPEB liability in the July 1, 2016 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions and Other Inputs - The total OPEB liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation Rate 2.50% Discount Rate 3.58%

-Healthcare Cost Trend Rates Pre-65: 7.09% for 2018, decreasing to

-an ultimate rate of 4.50% for 2024 and

-later years

-Post-65: 7.79% for 2018, decreasing to an ultimate rate of 4.50% for 2024 and later years

-Current Retirees' Share of Benefit Retirees pay 0% - 30% of the cost of

-Related Costs single coverage and 25% - 60% for the

-spouse/family based on years of service

-with the District.
+Inflation Rate 2.50% Discount Rate 3.51% Healthcare Cost Trend Rates Pre-65: 7.51% for 2019, decreasing to an ultimate rate of 4.50% for 2027 and later years Post-65: 8.37% for 2019, decreasing to an ultimate rate of 4.50% for 2027 and later years Current Retirees' Share of Benefit Related Costs Retirees pay 0% - 30% of the cost of single coverage and 25% - 60% for the spouse/family based on years of service with the District.
 Surviving spouse pays

-100% of the Blended Premium cost.

-The discount rate was based on a review of the yield derived from the Bond Buyer 20 General Obligation bond Index per Fidelity Investments.
+The discount rate was based on a review of the yield derived from the Bond Buyer 20 General Obligation Bond Index closest to the measurement date.